 Time for some weekend indulgence: a pretty epic lunch sandwich, mashing up a Grilled Cheese sandwich and French onion soup!

-For this one I was inspired a picture of the French Onion Grilled Cheese I came across at foodnetwork.com.
+For this one, I was inspired by a picture of the French Onion Grilled Cheese I came across at foodnetwork.com.
 French onion soup typically has croutons and cheese stilling on top, so why not invert it and have some beautiful thyme-infused onions on the inside of a grilled cheese sandwich?!
 Furthermore, the recipe is by Jeff Mauro, presenter of their Emmy-nominated “The Sandwich King” show, so it figured that the recipe would be a slam dunk anyway.
 And it did…

-After quick rummage in the larder and fridge, it lead to my version of the recipe.
+After a quick rummage in the larder and fridge, it lead to my version of the recipe.
 I used a mix of grated Gruyère and Emmental cheeses, but either one (or a mix with Comté) would be glorious too.
-Furthermore, I used my own methodology to caramelize onions for French onion soup (no additives other than butter, thyme and some freshly ground black pepper) and couldn’t be bothered to fully caramelise them as it usually brings a too intense sweetness to them; the key thing for this grilled cheese sandwich is that the onions are fully softened.
+Furthermore, I used my own methodology to caramelize onions for French onion soup (no additives other than butter, thyme, and some freshly ground black pepper) and couldn’t be bothered to fully caramelize them as it usually brings a too intense sweetness to them; the key thing for this grilled cheese sandwich is that the onions are fully softened.

 The Recipe (makes 4 sandwiches)